 - Do your recorded prompts match your key pad button actions?
-You can define key pad button actions through the NBX NetSet utility (see "Auto Attendant Buttons" earlier in this chapter) or through the Voice Application Setup utility. - Do your time-dependent greetings become active at the times you want?
+You can define key pad button actions through the NBX NetSet utility (see "Auto Attendant Buttons" on page 317) or through the Voice Application Setup utility. - Do your time-dependent greetings become active at the times you want?

-If not, you can use the NBX NetSet utility (see "Time-dependent Greetings" earlier in this chapter) or the Voice Application Setup utility to change the start times of your morning, afternoon, and evening greetings.
+If not, you can use the NBX NetSet utility (see "Time-dependent Greetings" on page 312) or the Voice Application Setup utility to change the start times of your morning, afternoon, and evening greetings.

-- Do your single-digit transfers and transfer to the general mailbox take a caller to a valid destination? - When callers reach a mailbox of a single-digit transfer and transfer to the general mailbox, do they hear an appropriate greeting? - Is someone responsible for checking messages sent to single-digit transfers and transfer to the general mailbox? - Do you get an "invalid key" message when you press a button that should not have an action assigned? - Does the timeout setting perform the correct action? - Do all of your submenu prompts match the submenu key pad button actions?
+- Do your single-digit transfers and transfer to the general mailbox take a caller to a valid destination? - When callers reach a mailbox of a single-digit transfer and transfer to the general mailbox, do they hear an appropriate greeting? - Is someone responsible for checking messages sent to single-digit transfers and transfer to the general mailbox?

+- Do you get an "invalid key" message when you press a button that should not have an action assigned? - Does the Auto Attendant time-out action perform the correct action?
+You should always have a time-out action for a top-level Auto Attendant menu tree.
+Leaving the time-out action set to Disabled, the default, can result in calls being disconnected. - Do all of your submenu prompts match the submenu key pad button actions?